 Your next stop should be the famous Baroque towns in the Val di Noto: Noto, Ragusa, Modica and Scicli.
 Deemed UNESCO World Heritage sites for their Baroque architecture, these towns are exceptionally beautiful, with buildings carved into cliffsides or perched on hilltops.
 Noto has the most to do, so it’s best to stay there, and use day trips to explore the other villages.
 Don’t forget to visit Caffe Sicilia in Noto — you may recognise the bakery’s cannolis and renowned granita from the Netflix foodie show Chef’s Table.
 Sampling the chocolate in Modica is also a must — it’s said to be made from an ancient recipe.

 Then, backtrack up north of Catania to visit the famed volcano Mount Etna.
 Hikers should have the best weather conditions between March and September.
 If possible, head up in the morning before the afternoon clouds roll in.
-Wine tasting on the island of Sicily is also a must.
+Wine tasting on the island of Sicily should go without saying.
 Make sure to sample Nero D’Avola, Sicilian Nebbiolo and Marsala (a fortified wine) varieties.

 Finish out your Sicily adventure with a trip to Taormina.
 Make sure to see the ancient Teatro Antico and ride the cable car up for impressive views of the city and sea.
-A visit to the pebbled beach of Isola Bella, a tiny nearby island, is a must before heading back to Catania.
+A visit to the pebbled beach of Isola Bella, a tiny nearby island, should also be ticked off before heading back to Catania.